tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

 1. Which versions of JavaScript will we be covering in this course?
 1. How can you get the interactive JavaScript [REPL](https://en.wikipedia.org/wiki/Read–eval–print_loop) to appear in Chrome?
 1. Which JavaScript keyword declares *variables*?
-1. Which JavaScript keyword declares *constants*?
+1. Which JavaScript keyword declares "constants" (i.e. a binding to a value that can not be changed)?
 1. What is the name of the error that occurs when you try to change the reference to a previously declared *constant* like `const a=10;`?
 1. Find the MDN page - https://developer.mozilla.org/ - for the type of error you saw in the previous question, and give the 1-line summary of that error from the top of that MDN page.
 1. What are the 5 built-in JavaScript "primitive" data types?